Dinoosauro/pdf-pointer/README.md

 - Choose if alerts should be shown (and their length)
 - Change the color of the pointer
 - [Change, delete or create an application theme](https://github.com/Dinoosauro/pdf-pointer/tree/main/themeCreator)
-- Change the zoom option between zooming the PDF canvas or scrolling it
+- Change the zoom option between zooming the PDF canvas or scrolling it; kepp annotations when zooming (even if it'll be a lot buggy) and enable a button to expand the PDF canvas size.
 - Change the language of the application
 - See keyboard shortcuts
 - See the licenses of the open source libraries
 ### Zoom in/out
 You can zoom the PDF by clicking the magnifying glass icon.
+### Expand and contract PDF
+Those two strange symbols before the "Next page" one and after the "Previous page" one arte he expand and contract button.
+These can optionally be enabled by the settings, and allow the user to control in a greater way than zooming the dimension of the canvas where the PDF is displayed.
+You can use them in both zoom modes.
 ### Next/Previous page
 Click the next/previous icon to go to the next/previous page.